IKOR-GmbH/sip-framework/docs/middle-component.md

 The channel name is an arbitrary String value, but it should relate to one integration topic, e.q. partner.
 Multiple sipmc routes may exist with different channel names.

+## Middle Component with Declarative Structure

+When building adapter by using Declarative Structure sipmc is embedded and explicit usage is not necessary.
+Sipmc is placed in Integration Scenario, and acts as a Camel route connection between Inbound and Outbound Connectors.

+Since the sipmc is already embedded,

 ## Examples

 **1 to 1:**